oblique63/EventCommander/README.md

 #### EventHandler
 A function that accepts an `Event`, and is meant to be called whenever an event of the appropriate type is fired.
-Note: since `Events` allow for inheritance, `EventHandlers` instances should not be reused to listen to multiple events of the same type, since each EventHandler instance will only be called once per Event firing.
+Note: since `Events` allow for inheritance, `EventHandler` instances should not be reused to listen to multiple events of the same super-type, since each EventHandler instance will only be called once per Event firing.
 Example:

 ```dart
 myEventHandler(MyEvent event) => doSomething();